 • The first draft of the Just Third Way book on the Easter Rising in Dublin in 1916 is finished and is currently in editing.
 With any luck, we can soon have it submitted to the printer by the end of next week, with copies available on the official publication date, April 24, 2016, exactly one hundred years from the Rising on Easter Monday, 1916.
 The title has been tentatively changed to Easter Witness: A Just Third Way Vision for Ireland.
 We’ve assigned an ISBN, and should be in a position to start taking wholesale orders by the end of April.

-• CESJ has purchased a portable projector, projector screen, and laser remote controller with which to make presentations.
-The “maiden voyage” of the equipment at Virginia Union University was very successful, with none of the usual glitches that tend to crop up when dealing with new equipment.
+• CESJ has purchased a portable projector, projector screen, and laser remote controller with which to make presentations for Justice University and other purposes.
+The “maiden voyage” of the equipment at Virginia Union University (below) was very successful, with none of the usual glitches that tend to crop up when dealing with new equipment.

 • Joyce Hart, producer of Sisters of Selma (2007) has expressed interest in the story of the Just Third Way, and will be attending this year’s Rally at the Fed in Washington, DC (above).
 She will interview Dr. Norman G. Kurland and talk with others in the CESJ core group.

-• Norman Kurland gave a talk at Virginia Union University on the Just Third Way that was very well received.
-A number of students indicated interest in exploring the possibility of forming a campus CESJ chapter, while at least one faculty member requested information on becoming a CESJ Fellow.
+• Norman Kurland gave a JU talk at Virginia Union University on the Just Third Way that was very well received.
+A number of students indicated interest in exploring the possibility of forming a campus CESJ chapter, while at least one faculty member requested information on becoming a CESJ/JU Fellow.

 • Father Columba, who arranged for Norm to speak at Virginia Union, has also put him in touch with a number of Biafran leaders in the United States who are interested in promoting just social change.
 Norm ended by saying they should focus on monetary reform, and they should develop a preliminary proposal for a West African Development Bank, a regional central bank that would operate in accordance with sound commercial and central banking theory, while adding expanded capital ownership as an essential prerequisite for the extension of credit for productive purposes.
 Credit for non-productive purposes would be strictly prohibited, as money for consumption and gambling should come only out of existing accumulations.